Clement-Wright/Robotics-Autonomous-Movement/README.md

   Automatically splits motion into acceleration, cruise, deceleration, and a final constant-speed phase based on travel distance.

 - **Exponential Deceleration**
-  Uses functions for smooth velocity tapering, avoiding jerky stops and improving scoring accuracy.
+  Uses functions to avoid jerky stops and improving accuracy.

 - **Adaptive Velocity Control**
   Adjusts `TopSpeed` and `MinVelocity` according to the input distance.
 Shorter paths move slower and avoid full speed ramp-up.